DIBS ON STUFF

 This Slack back-and-forth seemed to happen almost daily.
 It went a little something like: André: Hey is anyone using staging?
 I want to deploy PR #345 Jane: I'm still using it, can you wait till this afternoon?
 André: Yeah, thanks Jane: I'll let you know André: Thanks Jane - hope you don't get caught in ... the rain Jane: I won't André, and thank you for being such a caring ... comp-andre André: 😂 Stephen: I'm grabbing it next!
 Andy/Jane/whoever will you let me know?
 Thanks!
 Regards Stephen.
 André: yeah.
 Jane: yep.
 There turned out to be some pretty repetitive workplace dynamics going on.

-• First, André needed to put himself out there and ask if a resource was available (and André's pretty shy)
+• First, André needed to put himself out there and ask if a resource was available.

 • Second, it's lucky that Jane was about and saw the message - otherwise her changes on the server would have gotten clobbered.

-• Jane had to remember that André needs it after her (quite often people would simply forget to let André know things, but he never took it personally).
+• Jane had to remember that André needs it after her and often people would forget to let André know things (he never took it personally).

-• And Stephen, well Stephen is Stephen, no-one can help Stephen.
+• And Stephen, well no-one can help Stephen.
 But presumably André would have remembered that Stephen wanted it too.
-Even though André does not like Stephen, and would go out of his way to avoid communicating with him.
+Even though André would sometimes go out of his way to avoid communicating with Stephen.

 The first architecture

 The initial architecture was fairly straight-forward.
 Create a Slack bot.
 Set up a webserver.
 Allow the webserver to store information about who was holding a resource (like the name of a server).
-Luckily I had a little server running already and wrote some PHP (hey, it was quick to deploy) to handle requests from Slack, and store them in an AWS S3 bucket.
-I wouldn't have necessarily called this a terrible approach.
-But it had some limitations:
+Luckily I had a little server running already and wrote some PHP (hey it was quick) to handle requests from Slack, and store them in an AWS S3 bucket.
+Not a terrible approach but it had some limitations:

 • if multiple people tried to call dibs on something simultaneously, it was basically first in, first served.
-The second person's request could sometimes get overwritten (and dropped) by my sloppy S3 object writing code.
+The second person's request could sometimes get overwritten (and dropped) by my S3 code.

 • the server didn't have much grunt, and there was every likelyhood that it would go down, run out of resources and halt, fill up its disk space, be vulnerable to a random DOS attack, or actually get hacked and have its data intercepted.